Topics and Speakers for 2014:

 The fire station is a unique environment.
 It must serve the dual functions of a durable and functional work space, as well as, a comfortable living environment.
 It is both a public facility that invites the public into its spaces, as well as, a space of calm that provides a place for fire fighters to relax between calls.
 It must provide spaces for social interaction, quiet living, yet direct and purposeful pathways for rapid response in the time of emergencies.
 There is a distinct gap in research regarding the livability of these spaces in regards to the dual functions of these environments and the impacts on the socio-physical well-being of fire crews.
 This research presents initial findings from a 2011 pilot-study and the use of qualitative research methods to investigate the connections between station design and crew response, in regards to the functionality and livability of the station environment.
 Specific highlights include an examination between the traditional, multi-story station and newer single-story design types.

-Mark will present an update on Training By Design©--a concept that has been promoted and implemented in CR’s fire station designs for more than decade.
+Chris will present an update on Training By Design©--a concept that has been promoted and implemented in CR’s fire station designs for more than decade.
 You will gain an appreciation for the ease with which simple in-house training features can be implemented in the design of your station—most of which are low-cost solutions with long-term cost savings potential for your training budget.
 The presentation will include case studies of recent projects that have fully embraced this concept in the design of stations that truly function as training fire stations.

 Fire Station Floor Finish Basics by Joseph M. Mottola, VP, H2M Architects & Engineers